XeroAPI/XeroOAuth-PHP/README.md

 ## Usage

-There are a number of functions you will find useful.
+There are a number of functions used when interacting with Xero:

 #### Make a request
 The request function lies at the core of any communication with the API.
 There are a number of types of requests you may wish to make, all handled by the request() function.